mahgouba/inventoryMaster-2/replit.md

 - ✅ Restructured manufacturer data: converted "رنج روفر" and "دفيندر" from manufacturers to categories under "لاند روفر" manufacturer
 - ✅ Updated comprehensive seed data with new Land Rover structure and added Defender vehicles
 - ✅ Reseeded database with updated manufacturer hierarchy and vehicle categorization
+- ✅ Added Land Rover data to cars.json with all Range Rover and Defender models and trims
+- ✅ Fixed specifications management API integration to properly load Land Rover categories and trim levels

 ### Comprehensive Vehicle Edit Form Enhancement (July 21, 2025)
 - ✅ Enhanced vehicle edit form to display complete vehicle data instead of just basic inventory information